-While it’s Pride Month in America this June, many of the European gay pride festivals & parades take place later in the summer.
+While it’s Pride Month in America in June, many of the European gay pride festivals & parades take place later in the summer.
 From the big capital cities to small towns, there are over 100 different LGBT pride parades taking place across the continent.
 With live music, activism seminars, LGBT film festivals, and of course the ubiquitous pride parade, there’s something for everyone during the European pride season.
 Here’s my list of pride events around the continent this summer, taking place in some of the best gay cities in Europe.

 During Athens Pride, most things pick up in the late afternoon with local organizations and activist groups setting up stands promoting their diverse causes during a public street fair.
 There’s also a stage with live performers and speeches throughout the day and night.

 While you might expect Barcelona Pride to take place on the city’s beautiful beaches, the main event is a pride parade through the city that ends at Plaza España with a series of concerts by LGBTQ musicians and Eurovision favorites like Loreen and Conchita Wurst.

 Other events during the festival include vermouth tastings and a street market in Barcelona’s gay neighborhood, Eixample (also called Gayxample).
 The event is largely inclusive of the vast LGBT+ spectrum and there are even family-focused events across the city such as a pride day at Tibidabo, Barcelona’s hilltop amusement park.